General-Purpose Mail Filter

 Timeout for reading reply from the filter.

-Overall timeout between sending end-of-message to filter and waiting
+Overall timeout between sending end-of-message to filter and receiving

 limit on the execution time of the